alalbux/quick-knowledge-ramda/README.md

 ### addIndex
 `((a … → b) … → [a] → *) → (a …, Int, [a] → b) … → [a] → *)`

-fn
-A list iteration function that does not pass index or list to its callback Returns

-function An altered list iteration function that passes (item, index, list) to its callback Creates a new list iteration function from an existing one by adding two new parameters to its callback function: the current index, and the entire list.

-This would turn, for instance, R.map function into one that more closely resembles Array.prototype.map.
-Note that this will only work for functions in which the iteration callback function is the first parameter, and where the list is the last parameter.
-(This latter might be unimportant if the list parameter is not used.)

 ```js
 var mapIndexed = R.addIndex(R.map);
 mapIndexed((val, idx) => idx + '-' + val, ['f', 'o', 'o', 'b', 'a', 'r']);